 The potential to incorporate pollution prevention practices into future activities is evaluated annually as part of LANS' EMS planning efforts.
-As has been done in previous years, actions related to pollution prevention are being incorporated into the FY13 Environmental Action Plan for ADEP developed as part of the EMS.
-As appropriate, specific actions and approaches that will be incorporated into planned corrective action projects for FY13 are:
+As has been done in previous years, actions related to pollution prevention are being incorporated into the FY14 Environmental Action Plan for ADEP developed as part of the EMS.
+As appropriate, specific actions and approaches that will be incorporated into planned corrective action projects for FY14 are:

-- Segregation and recycle or reuse of uncontaminated materials; - Continued use of land application of drill cuttings and fluids; - Waste avoidance; - Reuse and recycling of drilling equipment and materials; - Increasing use of affirmative procurements; and - Risk-based cleanup strategies.
+- Segregation and recycle or reuse of uncontaminated materials; - Continued use of land application of drill cuttings and fluids; - Waste avoidance; - Reuse and recycling of equipment and materials; - Increasing use of sustainable acquisition strategies; - Replacement of paper records with electronic submittals; and - Risk-based cleanup strategies.

 Additionally, pursuant to the January 2012 Framework Agreement, DOE and NMED have agreed to increase the efficiency of cleanup activities, while maintaining protection of human health and the environment.
 These increased efficiencies should result in a reduction in sampling activities for future investigations, with a commensurate reduction in investigation-derived waste generation.
+In FY13, EP-CAP began re-evaluating sites being investigated under the Consent Order that had previously been recommended for additional Phase II sampling to define extent of contamination.
+Sites were re-evaluated using a risk-based approach agreed to by NMED under the Framework Agreement.
+The results of this effort showed that additional sampling was not required at most of these sites and that the remaining sites require fewer samples than originally recommended.
+As a result, future Phase II investigation activities will result in generation of substantially less waste.